fermoya/SwiftUIPager/README.md

 - Items have center alignment inside `Pager` and take all the space available
 - Current page is centered in the scroll
 - Only the page is hittable and reacts to swipes

-Use `itemAspectRatio` to change the look of the page.
+- Finite, that is, it doesn't loop the pages

+#### Configure your page size

+There are two ways to achieve this.
+You can use `preferredItemSize` to let `Pager` know which size your items should have.
+The framework will automatically calculate the `itemAspectRatio` and the necessary `padding` for you.
+You can also use `itemAspectRatio` to change the look of the page.
 Pass a value lower than 1 to make the page look like a card:

 <img src="resources/page_aspect_ratio_lower_than_1.png" alt="itemAspectRatio lower than 1" height="640"/>